 Aetna modified CPB 0083 for stereotactic radiosurgery, effective September 26, 2025.
-Here's what billing teams need to know before claims go out the door.
+Here's what billing teams need to know.

-Aetna, a CVS Health company, updated its stereotactic radiosurgery coverage policy under CPB 0083 on September 26, 2025.
-The update shifts medical necessity criteria to eviCore Healthcare's Radiation Therapy Clinical Guidelines — meaning your approval criteria now live outside the Aetna policy document itself.
-If your team bills CPT 61796, 61797, 61798, 61799, 77371, 77372, 77373, or any of the 14 CPT and six HCPCS codes in this policy, this change affects how you document and seek prior authorization for every case.
+Aetna, a CVS Health company, updated its stereotactic radiosurgery coverage policy under CPB 0083 Aetna system, shifting full medical necessity criteria to eviCore Healthcare's Radiation Therapy Clinical Guidelines.
+If your team bills CPT 61796, 61797, 61798, 61799, 63620, 77371, 77372, 77373, or any of the other 14 CPT and six HCPCS codes tied to this policy, your authorization and documentation workflow runs through eviCore now — not Aetna's internal criteria.
+That's the change that matters.

 Quick-Reference Table